-With respect to the Hedged Share Classes, while the Investment Manager, Sub-Investment Manager or Currency Administrator will attempt to hedge the risk of changes in value between Base Currency and the currency of the relevant Hedged Share Class, and in the case of the Actively Hedged Share Classes the currencies that are significant to the Fund's investment strategy, on the other hand, there can be no guarantee that it will be successful in doing so.
-The use of Share Class hedging strategies may substantially limit Shareholders in the relevant Hedged Share Class from benefiting if the currency of the Hedged Share Class falls against the Base Currency and/or the currencies that are significant to the relevant Fund's strategy.
+With respect to the Hedged Share Classes, while the Investment Manager, Sub-Investment Manager or Currency Administrator will attempt to hedge the risk of changes in value between Base Currency and the currency of the relevant Hedged Share Class, and in the case of the Portfolio Hedged Share Classes the currencies to which the Fund's portfolio is exposed.
+There can be no guarantee that the relevant Investment Manager, Sub-Investment Manager or Currency Administrator will be successful in doing so.
+The use of Share Class hedging strategies may substantially limit Shareholders in the relevant Hedged Share Class from benefiting if the currency of the Hedged Share Class falls against the Base Currency, the currencies that are significant to the relevant Fund's strategy and/or the currencies to which the Fund's portfolio is exposed, as applicable.